GETTING STARTED

 Certification

 Upon successful completion of the program, welding certificates will be issued by Can-Weld.
-Individuals, who have completed with a minimum 70% average and have met their contract obligations for the 720 or 530 Hour Program, will receive a diploma/certificate.
+Individuals, who have completed with a minimum 70% average and have met their contract obligations for the 720 or 530 Hour Program, will receive a diploma/certificate, plus a transcript.
 A diploma or certificate can take up to 60 days for an individual to receive.
 Customized courses can also receive a certificate of completion provided it is stated in their agreement.
 There is a fee charged for this service.

 Attendance